 More than 1,000 academic, government and industry scientists from around the world use the CLS every year, in innovative health, agriculture, environment, and advanced materials research.

-The CLS has several experimental facilities which enable world-leading health research, including a biomedical imaging and therapy facility, two protein crystallography beamlines, a mid-infrared facility, and three biological X-ray absorption spectroscopy beamlines.
+The CLS has several experimental facilities that enable world-leading health research, including a biomedical imaging and therapy facility, two protein crystallography beamlines, a mid-infrared facility, and three biological X-ray absorption spectroscopy beamlines.
 These facilities enable important health research to uncover mechanisms involved in diseases like Parkinson’s, cancer, HIV-1, osteoporosis, cystic fibrosis, multiple sclerosis, heart disease new drug development, antibiotic resistance, malaria, and much more.

 Primary access to the CLS is based on peer review, emphasizing the excellence of science where there is intent to publish scientific results.
 Purchased Access is also available: user time obtained through this mode is determined by contractual agreements between CLSI and the purchaser.

-The Canada Foundation for Innovation, Natural Sciences and Engineering Research Council, National Research Council of Canada, Canadian Institutes of Health Research, the Government of Saskatchewan and the University of Saskatchewan fund our operations.
+The Canada Foundation for Innovation, Natural Sciences and Engineering Research Council, National Research Council of Canada, Canadian Institutes of Health Research, the Government of Saskatchewan, and the University of Saskatchewan fund our operations.

 Indigenous Peoples' Health Research Centre (IPHRC)

 IPHRC is focused on building capacity for community-based Indigenous health research in Saskatchewan.
-Researchers, students and community members who envision thriving, healthy, self-determining Indigenous peoples, families and communities come together to create networks of Indigenous health researchers regionally, nationally, and internationally.
+Researchers, students, and community members who envision thriving, healthy, self-determining Indigenous peoples, families, and communities come together to create networks of Indigenous health researchers regionally, nationally, and internationally.